fericlab/mt-optoIDR/README.md

 # This repository includes source data files for mt-opto-IDR paper

 ## Figures folder
-Figures and raw data
+This directory contains raw data, RGB image files, and source data for the main figures and extended data figures

 ## Scripts folder
-Python scripts used for analysis
+This directory contains Python scripts used for the main analysis.
+Scripts used for plotting and data visualization can be found in the relevant directory under figures

 ## Video folder
-Videos for the paper

-Edited: 20250317
+This directory contains supplementary video files